blackbox24/Lms/README.md

         - Run `cd .. && cd ..` and hit enter
     - clone the repo from git into your current directory
         - In the command prompt or powershell terminal paste the following `git clone https://github.com/blackbox24/Lms.git ` and hit enter
-    - Change directory into the project folder (library) and Run `py install -r requirements.txt` in your terminal to install necessary packages
+    - Change directory into the project folder (Lms) and Run `py install -r requirements.txt` in your terminal to install necessary packages
     - Run `py api.py` in your terminal  to run server
     - Also to run test type `pytest tests/` in your terminal